uzairarif5/chitchat/README.md

 Versioning is done by using "npm version [new-version] --git-tag-version false".

+update 1.3.7:
+- Fixed overconstrained error, and removed the "websocket open" alert.

 update 1.3.6:
 - `g_localstream` is set before the `selectionEl`.
 - Track is sent to peers after `selectionEl` is set.